-The elementary rules of mathematics dictate that 1/(y/x) = x/y for any two real numbers x and y.
-In other words, the reciprocal of the reciprocal ratio ought to equal that ratio.
+The elementary rules of mathematics dictate that 1/(y/x) = x/y for any two numbers x and y.
+In other words, the reciprocal of the reciprocal ratio equals that ratio.
 Indeed, for our example it is easy to see that 1/0.085 = 11.70 and so forth.
 However, when we take the arithmetic means of the (reciprocal) ratios: